LDECODE

 (2)

-lencode(1) and ldecode are useful tools when the flow implies file names whose names are impractical.
-This is a way to transform long file names into much shorter ones by keeping an association file to retrieve long info from short codes.
+lencode(1) and ldecode,1 are useful tools when the flow implies files whose names are impractical.
+This is a way to transform long filenames into much shorter ones by keeping an association table to retrieve long info from short codes.

 (3)

-Using this functionality may imply git(1) conflicts on the association file when several users independently create associations in their repos.
+Using this functionality may imply git(1) conflicts on the association table (when a local source file) file when several users independently create associations in their repos.
 This is fully dealt with and the only thing left to the user is to accept the resolution of the conflict without any action.

 SEE ALSO